Killer teapot

 One of the volunteers who was there today mentioned that he met somebody who is making a film about killer teapot and I found that a fascinating subject.
 I was wondering what that film may be about and how can teapot be killing people so I googled ‘killer teapot’ and didn’t find anything about the film but apparently killer teapots are the thing.
 They are really called assassin teapots and contain two chambers: one with tea, the other with poison so you pour tea for yourself, then press a hidden button and your enemy gets tea with poison.

-Before I googled it, I imagined it as an animated teapot that kills people with kung fu techniques.
+Before I googled it, I imagined the film to be a cartoon about a teapot that kills people with kung fu techniques.
 Why kung fu?
 Because tea is grown in China and kung fu is Chinese.
-So it’s not like I can’t work with information that is not delivered in a direct way.